cocreature/purelyfunctional-blog/posts/2016-01-01-servant-from-data.md

   route _ _ _ f = f (failWith NotFound)
 ```

-There is nothing that interesting going on, just note that the thing
+There is nothing that interesting going on, just note that we have to
-we have to fill in for `Fail` on the type level is `Fail` on the value level.
+fill in `Fail` on the value level for `Fail` on the type level.
-Equipped with the identity for `:<|>` let’s move on.
+Equipped with the identity for `:<|>`, we may move on.
-Given a command as a symbol we just use a type synonym to create a
+Given a command as a symbol, we just use a type synonym to create a
 route for it

 ```haskell